9 Hidden Gems in California You Have to See in 2025

 🛏 Where to stay: You can stay in a variety of places around:

-• Or book a cabin or AirBnB in nearby towns such as Wawona, Fish Camp, or Oakhurst.
+Or book a cabin or AirBnB in a nearby town — such as Wawona, Fish Camp, or Oakhurst.

 🔥 Hot tips:

-1. Get a lower-lift pass and pay only $30.
-It’s the steal of the year.
+Get a lower-lift pass and pay only $30.
+It’s the steal of the year, truly.
+We did that.

 🚗 Getting there: from Yosemite Valley, drive 45 minutes south on Wawona Rd.
 From Fresno, drive 2 hours north on US-41 and then Wawona Rd.
 You’ll want to have some kind of higher clearance vehicle and carry chains in case of heavy snow.